mathigon/textbooks/content/sequences/content.md

 course of millions of years, plants had plenty of time to try out different angles and discover the best one.

-Plants and animals always want grow in the most efficient way, and that is why nature is full of regular, mathematical patterns.
+Plants and animals always want to grow in the most efficient way, and that is why nature is full of regular, mathematical patterns.

 :::